Leïla Bekhti: Career

 Meanwhile, Bekhti returned to television with Conte de la frustration, starring Nicolas Cazalé and Roschdy Zem and a new episode of Tricheurs.
 She also participated in the web-series Twenty Show, the result of a unique partnership between Arte and MySpace, which was released as a documentary film a year later.

 In 2009, besides a third appearance in Tricheurs, she played the role of Myriam in the two-part mini-series Le choix de Myriam, which portrayed the saga of an Algerian family's arrival in France.

 After seeing Bekhti's performance in Mauvaise foi, actress Géraldine Nakache offered Bekhti a role in Tout ce qui brille, Nakache's debut film as a director.
 Released on 24 March 2010, Tout ce qui brille was a critical and commercial success with over 1.3 million tickets sold.
 Bekhti went on to win a Golden Swan Award at the Cabourg Film Festival and the César Award for Most Promising Actress for her role as Lila.

 In 2010 she worked in a wide variety of projects.
 She worked with Alain Tasma again in the telefilm Vous êtes leur crainte, based on the novel of the same name by Thierry Jonquet.
 She also appeared in Jean-Luc Perréard's Itinéraire bis, in the musical Toi, moi, les autres... directed by Audrey Estrougo and in Anne De Petrini's debut film Il reste du jambon?.

-Her latest film, the French-Moroccan co-production The Source, competed at the 2011 Cannes Film Festival.
+She starred in the French-Moroccan co-production The Source, which competed at the 2011 Cannes Film Festival.

 In 2011 she was signed as the new face of L'Oréal, the cosmetic firm.

 In 2016 she played the French police officer Kahina Zadi in the Swedish television series Midnattssol opposite Peter Stormare.

+Bekhti was featured in a biopic of Maria Montessori starring Jasmine Trinca; it achieved distribution deals in 2024.

 Personal life

 Bekhti is married to fellow French-Algerian actor Tahar Rahim, whom she met while filming A Prophet in 2007.
-They have three children together, a son born in 2017 then a daughter in 2020, with an unexpected third child in 2021.
+They have four children together, a son born in 2017 then a daughter in 2020, with a third child in 2021 and a fourth in March 2024.

+In June 2024, along with her husband, Bekhti signed a petition addressed to French President Emmanuel Macron demanding France to officially recognize the State of Palestine.